Paris Métro Line 13: Overcrowding

-Line 13 is perhaps the least-appreciated line of the Métro by riders and is the object of a number of criticisms on part of its constant overcrowding, especially north of Saint-Lazare where the line splits in two, leading to reduced frequencies.
-It is not rare for passengers to wait for several trains to load before being able to board due to the sheer volume of users.
-Within trains, there may be up to 4.5 people per square metre, while the cars on Line 13 can only hold four people per square metre.
+Line 13 is perhaps the least-appreciated line of the Métro by its riders and is the object of a number of criticisms due to its constant overcrowding, especially from Saint-Lazare north where the line splits in two, leading to reduced frequencies.
+Nicknamed La Bétaillère (the livestock [train]) by locals, it is not rare for passengers to wait for several trains before being able to board due to the sheer volume of users.
+Within trains, there may be up to 4.5 people per square metre, while the cars on Line 13 can only hold four people per square metre, a percentage of use of 116%.

-In December 2003, the extension of Line 14 to Saint-Lazare resulted in a large increase of passengers using the station; within a year, the number of people using Saint-Lazare rose from 40.8 million to 64.1 million.
-Due to this, the chronic congestion of Line 13 has only worsened.
+In December 2003, Line 14's extension to Saint-Lazare increased the number of passengers on Line 13 by over 50% : within a year, the number of people using Saint-Lazare rose from 40.8 million to 64.1 million.
+This only worsened Line 13's congestion, which by 2005 had become chronic, and unsolvable without infrastructure change.

 Important economic development at the Plaine Saint-Denis around a vast urban project since the construction of the Stade de France has also worsened conditions on the line since a number of companies have moved there, forcing more employees to use the line for their commutes.
+Between 1999 and 2008, the population living in the cities serviced by line 13 rose by 11%, so an approx. 39 000 people augmentation.
+This was years before the arrival of Line 12 in the area.

-In 2007, the delay of the automatic control system named Ouragan led the RATP to propose to STIF the employment of "pushers" (poussers, control assistants), responsible for smoother boarding and detraining at the busiest stations on Line 13.
+In 2007, the delay of the automatic control system named Ouragan led the RATP to propose to STIF the employment of "pushers" (pousseurs, control assistants), responsible for smoother boarding and detraining at the busiest stations on Line 13, namely Saint-Lazare and Place de Clichy.

+In 2018, this again worsened as two new development projects put another strain on Line 13 : The new Paris' Tribunal at Porte de Clichy, and the Seat of the Ile de France headquarters at Saint-Ouen.
+On the other hand, Line 14 was already on the road to alleviate Line 13 by offering a direct service between both.